-Microsoft’s Satya Nadella, senior vice president of their search, portal and advertising platform group also described how user intent plays a role in the results live.com shows to searchers in a presentation from August of 2008:
+Microsoft’s Satya Nadella, senior vice president of their search, portal and advertising platform group also described how searcher intent plays a role in the results live.com shows to searchers in a presentation from August of 2008:

 I believe this notion of understanding user intent–being able to analyze (search queries) and come up with search patterns and use them to shape the search experience–is one of the most important areas for us.

 One set of intentions behind searches were identified in a paper from 2002, A taxonomy of web search, which broke searches into three types; informational, transactional, and navigational.

 Informational searches are conducted by a searcher to fill some kind of informational need that they might have.
 Transactional searches are made to help a searcher conduct a task on the web.
 Navigational searches are intended to help a searcher find a specific page.

 Identifying searcher intent behind a query can be a difficult task, as Google Researcher Dan Russell has noted in a number of presentations, including one at The San Francisco Bay Area Chapter of ACM SIGCHI in 2006, where he described some of the approaches that Google takes to learn about intentions behind searches.
 One of those approaches involves looking at the log files of the search engines, and seeing how people refine the searches that they perform during search sessions.